saltyorg/docs/docs/advanced/your-own-containers.md

 # Adding your own containers to Saltbox

-Use this guide to extend your setup beyond our stock catalog.
+Use this guide to extend your setup beyond the stock catalog.
 While arbitrary deployments fall outside our support scope, we offer resources to facilitate their integration with the Saltbox ecosystem.

 ## [Docker Compose:octicons-link-external-16:{ .sb-icon--sm }](https://docs.docker.com/reference/cli/docker/compose)

 Recommended for GUI applications and web services.

-1. Run our interactive role to generate a Compose file with Traefik provisioning:
+1. Run the interactive role to generate a Compose file with Traefik provisioning:

     ```sh
     sb install generate-traefik-template